Apple iPhone 4S (4s*) 8, 16, 32, 64 GB Specs

 ||The "Introduction Date" refers to the date a model was introduced via press release.
 The "Discontinued Date" refers to the date a model either was replaced by a subsequent system or production otherwise ended.

 *On September 12, 2012, Apple discontinued the 32 GB and 64 GB configurations.
 On September 10, 2013, Apple discontinued the 16 GB configuration and introduced a new 8 GB configuration.
+This final 8 GB configuration was discontinued on September 9, 2014.

 Also see: All iPhone models introduced in 2011.